 Funds from State Appropriations & Student Fees

 State appropriations and student fees are the main sources of support for SJSU's operations.
-The state appropriation and most system-wide mandatory student fees are tracked in the CSU Operating Fund ( CFS fund 70000), which is the main fund used by most departments.
+The state appropriation and most system-wide mandatory student fees are tracked in the CSU Operating Fund, which is the main fund used by most departments.
 Other funds used to track specific student fees include:

 - Associated Students (59xxx fund series)

 - Continuing Education (48xxx)

 - Health Facilities (52xxx)